nilsojc/ncaahighlights/README.md

   <img src="assets/diagram.png"
 </p>

-## ☁️ 30 Days DevOps Challenge - Converting Major League Soccer Football Highlights with Docker, Terraform and Amazon Media Converter.   ☁️
+## ☁️ 30 Days DevOps Challenge - Converting NCAA Basketball Highlights with Docker, Terraform and Amazon Media Converter.   ☁️

 This is part of the fifth project in the 30-day DevOps challenge comprising of two parts.

-In this project, I learned how to convert Major League Soccer Football highlights using Docker, S3, Amazon MediaConvert and deploying Infrastructure as code (Terraform) to push docker containers to an Elastic Container Registry with ECS (Elastic Container Service).
+In this project, I learned how to convert NCAA Basketball Highlights using Docker, S3, Amazon MediaConvert and deploying Infrastructure as code (Terraform) to push docker containers to an Elastic Container Registry with ECS (Elastic Container Service).